Basic principles of web programming

 • in the development mode PHP is usually configured to display errors right away

-4. There is a production mode, folks.
-And it's drastically different from the setup you are accustomed for, being a sole user for your site while learning.
+4. You must remember that your site someday will go online.
+And that instant it will need an error reporting setup that is drastically different from that you were using before, being a sole user for your site while learning.
 In the production mode,

 • not a single system error message must ever be shown to a site user